21. The Morning Star

 THE BUDDHA BLOG

-Why is the Buddha’s birthday the same day as his death, and his enlightenment?
-Jizo has some interesting ideas about why this might be the case.
+Why is the Buddha’s birthday the same day as his death and enlightenment?
+Jizo has some interesting ideas about why this could be.

 Jizo told us some more about the Buddha’s life today after our meditation practice.